jpbelo/raspbian-vpn/README.md

+## Setup router to redirect external traffic to the Pi address.
+Instructions of this coming soon as this is different from router to router.

 ## Setup VPN
 1. install openVPN - inside the user "pi" folder ( ``cd ~`` )
 	1. ``wget https://git.io/vpn -O openvpn-install.sh``